eforce21/letsencrypt-nginx-proxy/README.md

 That's about it already.

 ### Configuration
+You can configure the email address that should be used for certificate generation with letsencrypt with the environment variable `LETSENCRYPT_EMAIL`.
+If you do not set it, the email address will defaul to `info@vHost`.

 If there's anything else you want to configure.
 Please also have a look at [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy/).
 There you'll find more beautiful documentation on how to do more magic with this reverse proxy.